Surajkumar-0/C-PROGRAMMING-JOURNEY/README.md

 - Check whether a number is prime.
 - Understand the differences between `for`, `while`, and `do-while` loops.
 - Improve logical thinking through loop-based programming problems.

+# Chapter 5 - Functions and Recursion

+This chapter introduces **Functions** in C programming and explains how they help in writing modular, reusable, and organized code.
+It also covers **Recursion**, where a function calls itself to solve a problem.

+---

+## Programs Covered

+### Program 1: Function Declaration, Definition and Call

+Create a function to perform addition and call it multiple times.

+Concepts Used:

+- Function Prototype
+- Function Definition
+- Function Call
+- Return Value

+---

+### Program 2: Multiple Functions

+Create multiple functions to display different greeting messages.

+Concepts Used:

+- Multiple Functions
+- Void Functions
+- Function Calls
+- Program Modularity

+---

+### Program 3: Call by Value

+Understand how function arguments are passed by value.

+Concepts Used:

+- Call by Value
+- Local Variables
+- Parameter Passing
+- Variable Scope

+---

+### Program 4: Using Library Functions

+Use predefined functions from the C Standard Library.

+Concepts Used:

+- `<math.h>`
+- `pow()` Function
+- Header Files
+- Library Functions

+---

+### Program 5: Recursion

+Calculate the factorial of a number using recursion.

+Concepts Used:

+- Recursive Function
+- Base Condition
+- Recursive Call
+- Stack Execution

+---

+## Concepts Practiced

+- Function Prototype
+- Function Definition
+- Function Call
+- Return Statement
+- Void Functions
+- Call by Value
+- Local Variables
+- Header Files
+- Library Functions
+- Recursion
+- Base Case
+- Recursive Problem Solving

+---

+## Learning Outcome

+After completing this chapter, I can:

+- Create and use user-defined functions.
+- Understand the difference between declaration, definition, and function call.
+- Pass arguments to functions using call by value.
+- Use standard library functions like `pow()`.
+- Write recursive functions with proper base conditions.
+- Improve code readability through modular programming.
+- Solve problems efficiently using functions and recursion.